Wellesley College Financial Aid Policies

 Wellesley assumes that a student will contribute to her own education.
 All students are expected to contribute at least $1,950 per year towards her costs.
 For students with assets, the calculated student contribution will also include a contribution representing a portion of those assets.

-Student Employment will appear in your financial aid award as work-study.
+Student Employment will appear in your financial aid offer as work-study.
 Work-study is a program under which students with financial need may be employed either on campus by the College or off campus by an approved agency/organization.
 With the exception of a small number of off campus service jobs, whether or not you have Federal or Wellesley work-study makes no difference for your eligibility for term-time employment at Wellesley.
 It does not affect a student’s wages, hours, or chances of being employed.

 The usual expectation is that a student will be able to earn slightly over $2,000 from need-based employment during the academic year.
 This represents about eight to ten hours a week of work.
 For most students, their earnings from academic year employment are used for out-of-pocket personal expenses.
 Work-study earnings are not applied to your Wellesley student account to pay the semester bill.